Ask for Slot action

 • If you disable this path, then the flows that you configure for the output path are hidden, not deleted.

-• If you enable this path, then if the action executes successfully, this action takes the default path.
+• If you enable this path, then if the action runs successfully, this action takes the default path.